Brown v. Board of Education and the Fight to Preserve White Educational Authority

 The Constitution is a contract between the several sovereign States and the Federal Government.
 That contract provides that the States surrender certain attributes of sovereignty to the Federal Government.
 The rest are reserved to the States.
 One provision of the contract is that the contract cannot be amended except as provided in the (contract) Constitution.
 The Federal Government has been violating the contract since 1937.
 Up to 1954 we acquiesced in the unconstitutional actions.
 We do not acquiesce in the 1954 decision or in any subsequent ones.
 By our acquiescence in the decisions prior to 1954 we are not estopped to call a halt now and that is just what we do.
 We want the contract complied with.

-For folks like Judge Felton, the inclusiveness of school integration was a bridge too far.
 Once the explicit white supremacists structures of the Jim Crow South came under direct attack by grassroots activists in the 1950s, southern segregationists turned to constitutional originalism to maintain their unjust society.
 After all, our constitution’s words weren’t as inclusive in the 1790s when the ink dried on the parchment paper as they were aiming to be in the 1950s when the civil rights movement challenged our notion of who should be included in the American community.

 Brown v.
 Board of Education was an interpretative response to the people’s call for inclusiveness and change.
 And the Warren Court’s decision to strike down Plessy v.
 Ferguson with Brown in 1954 was an illustration of a different interpretation of constitutional law than the one held by the likes of Judge Felton.
 Brown was the result of a view that the constitution is a living document that should be argued and reargued as society changes and as we continue to figure out what it means to be American.